Status:

 A trail that winds through a native bush section.
 The trail is off camber and entertaining to ride for riders who enjoy trails that make use of the natural terrain.

-This trail starts near the bottom of Crank and will lead you out to the start of Rakehead.
+This trail starts at the bottom of Crank and will lead you out to the start of Rakehead.

 Lower Loose Chain